 St. Lorenz, St. Sebaldus Church & The Frauenkirche

 When you arrive in Nuremberg’s Old Town, one of the first things you will notice are three impressive and important churches.
 The first one is St. Lorenz, a medieval church of Gothic architecture.
 The second one is St. Sebaldus Church, another medieval church and also the oldest.

-The third one is The Frauenkirche also knows as the “Church of Our Lady,” which reflects a style of brick Gothic architecture.
-This last one has a mechanical clock that gets activated at noon and shows a procession of electors around the figure of the Holy Roman Emperor based on a decree that for more than four hundred years dictated important aspects of the constitutional structure of the Holy Roman Empire.
+The third one is The Frauenkirche, also knows as the “Church of Our Lady,” which reflects a style of brick Gothic architecture.
+This last one has a mechanical clock that gets activated at noon and shows a procession of electors around the figure of the Holy Roman Emperor based on a decree that for more than four hundred years, dictated essential aspects of the constitutional structure of the Holy Roman Empire.

 St. Lorenz – They used these details on the church facade to teach the Bible to people that were not literate.